amgando/imm3rsively/content/what.md

   - expert facilitation
   - expert instruction

-3) a capable and supportive community
+3) a capable community

   - motivated peers
-  - access to supportive alumni
+  - access to alumni
-  - access to a supportive professional community
+  - access to professionals

 4) focus

+  - uninterrupted time
   - facilitated reflection
   - space designed for engagement
-  - full time, part time, remote commitments possible

 > The role of the teacher is to create the conditions for invention rather than provide ready-made knowledge. -- Seymour Papert